tommasocarraro-sony/recsys-agent/README.md

 @tool
 def my_custom_tool(input: InputSchema) -> str:
-    """
-    Tool description.
+    """Tool description.
 Note this description is read by the LLM to understand what the tool does.
-Hence, you should write a meaningful description.
+Hence, you should write a meaningful description."""
-    """

     int_inp = input.integer_input

     # Define the tool logic here.
 You might want to use the input and manipulate it.